openstreetmap/id-tagging-schema/README.md

 Documentation for the data formats is located with the [schema-builder](https://github.com/ideditor/schema-builder) package, which is the technical basis of this project.
 To make a change, update a file within the `data` folder and rebuild by running `npm run build` in your terminal.

-### Translating

-The translations for the iD presets are currently translated at the same place as the rest of iD.
-See [Contributing to iD/Translating](https://github.com/openstreetmap/iD/blob/develop/CONTRIBUTING.md#translating).